 lenskit.metrics.RBP#

-class lenskit.metrics.RBP(k=None, *, patience=0.85, normalize=False)#
+class lenskit.metrics.RBP(k=None, *, weight=None, patience=0.85, normalize=False)#

 Bases: ListMetric, RankingMetricBase

-Evaluate recommendations with rank-biased precision [MZ08] with a patience parameter \(\gamma\).
+Evaluate recommendations with rank-biased precision [MZ08].

-If \(r_{ui} \in \{0, 1\}\) is binary implicit ratings, this is computed by:
+If \(r_{ui} \in \{0, 1\}\) is binary implicit ratings, and the weighting is the default geometric weight with patience \(p\), the RBP is computed by:

-\[\begin{align*} \operatorname{RBP}_\gamma(L, u) & =(1 - \gamma) \sum_i r_{ui} p^i \end{align*}\]
+\[\begin{align*} \operatorname{RBP}_p(L, u) & =(1 - p) \sum_i r_{ui} p^i \end{align*}\]

 Moffat and Zobel [MZ08] provide an extended discussion on choosing the patience parameter \(\gamma\).
 This metric defaults to \(\gamma=0.85\), to provide a relatively shallow curve and reward good items on the first few pages of results (in a 10-per-page setting).
 Recommendation systems data has no pooling, so the variance of this estimator may be high as they note in the paper; however, RBP with high patience should be no worse than nDCG (and perhaps even better) in this regard.